 Bagging a wild turkey is a challenge for even the most experienced hunters.
 Of the 50,000 licenses sold each spring, about 20 percent are placed on a bird.

 The quiet spring morning is broken by the sound of a Toms’ wing tips dragging through dried leaves as he slowly walks in.
 He’s right behind you.
 His display begins – spitting and drumming, chest out, head back – in full strut, then all this gives way to the hair raising gobble that thunders through the timber.
 At this range, any movement will be noticed.
-Gotta stay calm and wait for just the right opportunity.
+Gotta stay calm and wait for the right moment.

 The “dance” is what brings hunters back.
 And since predicting when the bird will come in is not possible, planning and preparing before the season arrives is an important step toward success.

 Coffey said hunters should contact the landowner to make sure they still have access.
 They should also pattern their gun using the same choke and shot they will use during the season to know the gun and shot limitations.

 “Nothing is more frustrating than shooting and missing at a turkey.
 We owe the bird the respect of only taking the best shot we can,” he said.

 He also advises to start practicing calling so when the season begins hunters will be in midseason form.

 “Scouting is also important and can greatly improve the chance of bagging a turkey,” Coffey said.
 “Spend some time in the timber or field you plan to hunt, identify roosting trees or which fields the birds are using, and look for activity signs like scratching, droppings or feathers.”